Snupkin/highest-profit/README.md

  **To execute code, run "run.bat"**
  *make sure you have python 3.8 or higher installed*

-The code should run in terminal and prouce the following result
+The code should run in terminal and produce the following result
 ![Sample Output Image](https://github.com/Snupkin/highest-profit/tree/main/images/sample_output.PNG)

 ```python